outsinre/outsinre.github.com/_posts/2015-03-25-gentoo-installation.md

         >/proc/acpi/ibm/bluetooth

-        1. \# emerge -av bluez, the current version is 5. `bluez` package is bluetooth protocol stack for Linux with several useful tools like `hciconfig`, `bluetoothctl`, etc:
+        1. \# emerge -av bluez, the current version is 5. `bluez` package is bluetooth protocol stack for Linux with several useful tools like `hciconfig`, `bluetoothctl`, etc. It also installs the `/etc/init.d/bluetooth` service daemon.

             >\# hciconfig -a